ausilianapoli/Pizza-Or-Not-Pizza/README.md

 - Naive Bayes Classifier:
 - Logistic Regression (it also plots the decision boundary in 3D space).

-All training models are saved in .pkl files.
+All training models are saved in .pkl files inside a folder called pkl (it needs to create this folder before running the project).

 Inference
 -----------